Vagyasri/Tic-Tac-Toe/README.md

 - Open your terminal or command line
 - Run "git clone [Paste this link](https://github.com/Vagyasri/Tic-Tac-Toe.git)"

+## How to set up tests

+- Boot up your terminal and punch in "gem install rspec" to install RSpec
+- You can verify your version of RSpec with "rspec --version"
+- cd into project directory "Tic-Tac-Toe" and type "rspec --init" to initialize RSpec within the project
+- This will generate two files, ".rspec" and "spec/spec_helper.rb"
+- You can create the ruby test file inside the sprc directory (eg: logic_spec.rb, player_spec.rb)

+## How to run tests

+- You can simply run "rspec" in the terminal by cd into the directory inorder torun the tests
+- You can also run "rspec file-path" for the particular file you want to test from the directory
+- You can run "rubocop" inorder to check the linter errors

 ## How to play "Tic-Tac-Toe"

 - This game can be played between any two people.